-Section references are to the Internal Revenue Code unless otherwise noted.
+Section references are to the Internal Revenue Code unless otherwise

 Future developments.
-Information about developments affecting Form W-9 (such as legislation enacted after we release it) is at www.irs.gov/fw9.
+For the latest information about developments related to Form W-9 and its instructions, such as legislation enacted after they were published, go to www.irs.gov/FormW9.